invario/truenas-ups-workaround/README.md

  The current solution is much better.
 The part of NUT that causes the false alarms is the `usbhid-ups` driver which is simply one executable file.
 I wrote a Bash script that only needs to be run once and it does the following:

  1. Downloads a new version of NUT and builds the `usbhid-ups` driver, all inside a matching Debian Docker container (TrueNAS Scale/CE v25.10.3 is currently on Debian 12.11)
- 2. Copy the `upshid-ups` driver into the directory specified on the command line
+ 2. Copy the `usbhid-ups` driver into the directory specified on the command line
  3. Modifies the `/etc/nut/ups.conf` to include a line at the beginning for `driverpath=/YOUR_DIRECTORY_CHOICE` which allows NUT to load the new driver instead.
  4. Calls the TrueNAS API to add a POSTINIT entry that performs step #3 on every server restart since it will auto-revert.
 Note: if you make changes to your UPS settings and then save the settings, the `driverpath` modification to `/etc/nut/ups.conf` will also be lost.
  5. Reloads the UPS driver for you so you don't need to restart the server.